Bedworth: Politics

+There are two tiers of local government coverting Bedworth at county level (Warwickshire County Council) and district level (Nuneaton and Bedworth Borough Council) Bedworth is unparished and does not have its own town (parish) council.
+Although the creation of a Town Council has been suggested.

 Religion

 Church of England

-The town centre has a church dedicated to All Saint's known locally as All Saints' Parish Church (Church of England).
-A church has stood at the site since the 14th century, and it still retains its original tower from that period.
-The rest of the church has been rebuilt several times, the current building dates from the late Victorian era, when it was rebuilt during 1888-1890 out of Runcorn sandstone at a cost of £8,000 raised by public subscription.
-The church is grade II* listed.
+All Saints' Parish Church (Church of England) is situated in the town centre.
+A church has stood at the site since the 14th century and it still retains its original tower from that period.
+The rest of the church has been rebuilt several times; the current building dates from the late Victorian era, when it was rebuilt during 1888–1890 out of Runcorn sandstone at a cost of £8,000 raised by public subscription.
+It replaced the previous building which dated from 1606.
+The church is now grade II* listed.

 Roman Catholic

-St Francis of Assisi Roman Catholic Church, a prominent building in the town centre.
+St Francis of Assisi Roman Catholic Church is a prominent building in the town centre.
 The first church at the site opened in June 1883.
 Over later years, a number of additions were made, including the porch and tower.
-The church was made a parish church in 1919, and in September 1923 it was consecrated in its current form by Archbishop McIntyre.
+The church was made a parish church in 1919 and, in September 1923, it was consecrated in its current form by Archbishop McIntyre.

 In the early-1970s the interior of the church was modernised, with the tabernacle, altar, pulpit, font, Mary and Child, and the Sacred Heart and Risen Christ, all made by the noted Maltese artist and sculptor Carmel Cauchi.

 The church is part of the Rugby Deanery in the Roman Catholic Archdiocese of Birmingham.

 Other Christian denominations

-There are also, Bedworth Methodist Church, and the United Reformed Church in Mill Street in the town centre, Bedworth Baptist Church on Coventry Road near the football ground as well as Life Church on Bulkington Road.
+There are also Bedworth Methodist Church and the United Reformed Church off Chapel Street in the town centre, which dates from 1727, Bedworth Baptist Church on Coventry Road near the football ground as well as Life Church on Bulkington Road.
 A Kingdom Hall of Jehovah's Witnesses is in Deronda Close, behind The Newdigate Arms.
-Zion Baptist Church is on Newdigate Road and is a striking 1977 replacement of the original 1796 chapel on High Street, which was demolished to make way for the Civic Centre (See external links.)
+Zion Baptist Church is on Newdigate Road and is a striking 1977 replacement of the original 1796 chapel on High Street, which was demolished to make way for the Civic Centre.

+Sikhism

+Bedworth has a Sikh gurdwara on Bayton Road in Exhall, named the Gurdwara Dhan Dhan Baba Vadbhag Singh Ji.

 Demographics

-At the 2011 census, there were 30,648 residents in Bedworth in 13,299 households, and the median age of Bedworth residents was 40.
+At the 2021 census, there were 31,090 residents in Bedworth, up slightly from 30,459 in the 2011 census, and 29,082 at the 2001 census.